raghavtalwar/Red-Team-Operations/07 - Defense Evasion (TA0005)/AMSI.md

 - In order to override the `amsiContext` we need to find it
 - Identify the memory address of `amsiContext`
 - Remember, AMSI is being enforced through injecting "amsi.dll" in processes that are being spawned.

 This means that all the functionality of AMSI is available in that process's address space.
 It is here that we will already encounter our first hurdle: the “classic” approach to get this location is identified as malicious by AMSI

+## Locate amsiContext
+• Static analysis is the likely mechanism
+• Test this hypothesis
+• Use Unicode characters using built-in PowerShell functionality